-, which extended the exemption from reporting SFTs under UK MiFIR to SFTs with central banks (both the Bank of England and members of the ESCB) but required SFTs with members of the ECSB to start to be reported under UK SFTR with effect from 1 April 2022.
+On 28 February 2022, the FCA issued Handbook Notice No.96, which extended the exemption from reporting SFTs under UK MiFIR to SFTs with central banks (both the Bank of England and members of the ESCB) but required SFTs with members of the ECSB to start to be reported under UK SFTR with effect from 1 April 2022.
 In other words, no SFTs have to be reported under UK MiFIR and only SFTs with the Bank of England will be exempt from UK SFTR.
 The latest reporting requirement is therefore:

-- UK-incorporated firms and their branches trading SFTs outside the EU will cease have ceased to be subject to EU SFTR and will are instead become subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of England and, until 31 March.
-From 1 April 2022, members of the ESCB.
-SFTs with the Bank of England and, until 31 March 2022, are not subject to UK MiFIR but SFTs with members of the ESCB will be are now subject to UK MiFIRSFTR. - Branches of UK-incorporated firms trading SFTs in the EU-will remain subject to EU SFTR in respect of SFTs transacted with all counterparties except members of the ESCB but including the Bank of England (which is no longer a member of the ESCB) and will become are now subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of England and, until 31 March 2022, EnglandSFTs with members of the ESCB-24 will continue to be subject to EU MiFIR.
+- UK-incorporated firms and their branches trading SFTs outside the EU have ceased to be subject to EU SFTR and are instead subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of England.
+From 1 April 2022, SFTs with the Bank of England are not subject to UK MiFIR but SFTs with members of the ESCB are now subject to UK SFTR. - Branches of UK-incorporated firms trading SFTs in the EU remain subject to EU SFTR in respect of SFTs transacted with all counterparties except members of the ESCB but including the Bank of England (which is no longer a member of the ESCB) and are now subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of EnglandSFTs with members of the ESCB will continue to be subject to EU MiFIR.
 However, SFTs with the Bank of England are not subject to UK MiFIR.
-These branches will therefore be subject to dual SFTR reporting requirements (reporting to trade repositories in both the UK and the EU).
-SFTs with members of the ESCB will continue to be subject to EU MiFIR.
-SFTs with the Bank of England and, until 31 March 2022, members of the ESCB will become subject to UK MiFIR.) but not dual MiFIR reporting requirements. - EU-incorporated firms and their branches trading SFTs outside the EU and the UK will continue to be subject to EU SFTR in respect of SFTs with all counterparties, except members of the ESCB-(which has not included the Bank of England since Brexit,) and also with respect to margins on CCP-cleared repos and the re-use of collateral.
-SFTs with members of the ESCB will continue to be subject to EU MiFIR. - Branches of firms incorporated in the EU who are trading SFTs in the UK will become subject to UK SFTR in respect of SFTs transacted with all counterparties including, from 1 April 2022,
+These branches will therefore be subject to dual SFTR reporting requirements (reporting to trade repositories in both the UK and the EU) but not dual MiFIR reporting requirements. - EU-incorporated firms and their branches trading SFTs outside the EU and the UK will continue to be subject to EU SFTR in respect of SFTs with all counterparties, except members of the ESCB (which has not included the Bank of England since Brexit) and also with respect to margins on CCP-cleared repos and the re-use of collateral.
+SFTs with members of the ESCB will continue to be subject to EU MiFIR. - Branches of firms incorporated in the EU who are trading SFTs in the UK will become subject to UK SFTR in respect of SFTs transacted with all counterparties including, from 1 April 2022, members of the ESCB but not the Bank of England, and also with respect to margins on CCPcleared repos and the re-use of collateral.
+SFTs with members of the ESCB continue to be subject to EU MiFIR but the Bank of England are not subject to UK MiFIR.
+These branches will therefore become subject to dual SFTR reporting requirements (reporting to trade repositories in both the UK and the EU) but not dual MiFIR requirements.